Kate Middleton, Meghan Markle Might Outshine Pippa Middleton On Her Wedding Day

 Gossip Cop has debunked the report, saying that it was fake news and Kate Middleton and Meghan Markle were not feuding.

-When Kate Middleton married Prince William in April 2011, Pippa Middleton became the most talked celebrity of the day because of her figure-hugging bridesmaid dress that highlighted her toned figure, small waistline and pert posterior.
-Duchess of Cambridge, looks like, does not want to see history repeating itself.
+When Kate Middleton married Prince William in April 2011, Pippa Middleton became the most talked celebrity of the day because of her figure-hugging bridesmaid dress that highlighted her toned figure, small waistline, and pert posterior.
+The Duchess of Cambridge, it looks like, does not want to see history repeating itself.

 Pippa Middleton will be getting married to James Matthews at St Mark’s Englefield, Berkshire on May 20, 2017.